 We stripped for each other and gave each other lap dances.
 We embraced imperfections and nip slips.
 We pumped each other up with what we loved about each performance afterward.

-In one class, we danced blindfolded to songs picked at random by Veeniz.
+In one class, we danced blindfolded to songs randomly selected by Veeniz.
 To keep the blindfolded dancer safe, the other students formed a circle around them on the floor, gently guiding them away from hitting the other poles in the room.
 At the end of class, we spent time talking and processing.
 From the moment the first dancer started, the vibe in the room changed.
 The exercise was so vulnerable and yet so safe.
 We were literally protecting each other in a circle.
 It was such an intimate, profound experience.

 Learning to Freestyle Pole Dance

 I got picked to solo dance second.
-On my turn, I showed off a kite spin then blacked out during my dance because I forgot everything I did the moment it was over.
+On my turn, I showed off a kite spin, then blacked out during my dance because I forgot everything I did the moment it was over.

-Eye contact was by far the hardest part of the whole deal, for most of us.
+Eye contact was by far the hardest part of the whole deal for most of us.
 But I soon learned that eye contact was also one of the most important parts of performing.

 At Pandora’s Box, I learned: